engrit-illinois/Test-AdDnsOverTime/README.md

 ### -Computer [string[]]
 Required string array.
 An array of strings representing the AD computer names to monitor.
+Note: the header of the console output won't align with the columns if the computer names are >15 characters.

 ### -IpRange1 [string]
 Required string.